razygon/MiniProject-Python/README.md

 ## scrapy scripts
 Looking into scrapy, I realize this framework is quite awesome, very straightforward, easy to pick up.
 Recommend!

-## totopredict
+## TOTOpredict
-TOTO is a Singapore lottory.
+TOTO is a Singapore lottery.
 Pick 6 numbers from 0-50, if you hit 4 or more you can win the money.
 Normally I only hit 2, but with the predictor I can often hit 3, need a little luck to win.
 I didn't play TOTO anymore, didn't win any money, but writting the predicot gave me many fun.
 *Code lost in my current computer need to check my old one, to be uploaded*